 - Notification of the pre-arranged absence must be submitted to the School Office within 7 days of the absence. - o Major assignments due during the absence are due prior to departure otherwise the Late Work Policy applies. - o All make-up work given to the student prior to leaving is due the day of return to school. - The teacher will provide the assignments from the plans s/he has completed at the time of the student's departure.
-The rest of the assignments will be given to the student upon his/her return, and students will have one (1) day for every three school days missed to make up any work.
-[Example: Student misses Tuesday-Friday and returns on Monday.
-In this example (Tuesday, Wednesday, Thursday = 1 make up day and Friday = 1 make up day), all missed work will be due by the end of day on Tuesday. - o Parents are responsible for the instruction their student missed.
+The rest of the assignments will be given to the student upon his/her return, and students will have one (1) day for every two school days missed to make up any work.
+[Example: Student misses Wednesday-Friday and returns on Monday.
+In this example (Wednesday, Thursday = 1 make up day and Friday = 1 make up day), all missed work will be due by the end of day on Tuesday. - o Parents are responsible for the instruction their student missed. - o Students should not miss scheduled finals in either semester unless they exempted all tests.
+This puts undue stress and strain on both student and teacher to prepare early for such a rigorous assessment.